 and ignore the software.

-The next time you’re tooling down the highway and that ^%*%^^*% check
+The next time you are tooling down the highway and your check engine light

-engine light starts flashing, remember there’s a greater chance
+starts flashing, remember that there’s a greater chance that something

-that something is wrong with the software than the hardware.
-Here’s
+is wrong with the software than the hardware.
+Here’s the cheerful

-the cheerful news.
-It’s easier to re-write code than it is to re-design
+news: It’s easier to re-write code than it is to re-design a badly

-a badly designed part.
+designed part.
 Here’s the not so cheerful news.
-It’s
+It’s more